-Clearly the last two options required substantial funds which the Trust did not have, so the trustees considered whether they could be found and concluded that only by approaching the Heritage Lottery Fund (HLF) could sufficient be obtained.
+Clearly the last two options required substantial funds which the Trust did not have, so the trustees considered whether they could be found, and concluded that only by approaching the Heritage Lottery Fund (HLF) could sufficient funds be obtained.

-However, HLF would only consider a refurbishment programme not purchase of a replacement, so the options were resolved to one.
-A lengthy process of bidding for a Lottery grant was undertaken and HLF approval was given in 2005 for a project initially estimated at £527,500 and work began in 2006.
+However, HLF would only consider a refurbishment programme, not purchase of a replacement, so the options were resolved to one.
+A lengthy process of bidding for a Lottery grant was undertaken and HLF approval was given in 2005 for a project initially estimated at £527,500.
+Work began in 2006.